Philodendron Varieties: 57 Different Types of Philodendron

 Gloriosum

-Although the Gloriosum originated in Columbia, it is also native to Brazil, Central America, Mexico, and Venezuela.
+Although Gloriosum originated in Columbia, it is also native to Brazil, Central America, Mexico, and Venezuela.
 Its smooth, glossy green leaves provide a tropical feel to any space and will have white flowers when the growing conditions are ideal.

 Its large leaves show white, pale pink, or green veins, giving it a distinct look.
 They also have a soft, velvety feel, standard with some Philodendron varieties.
-Philodendron Gloriosum is not a prolific grower and does not need repotting often.
+Philodendron gloriosum is not a prolific grower and does not need repotting often.
 Every two or three years is sufficient.

-This Philodendron plant is easy to care for and does not require regular pruning, making it a terrific option for many homes and workspaces.
+This plant is easy to care for and does not require regular pruning, making it a terrific option for many homes and workspaces.

 Grazielae

-The Grazielae is a slow-growing Philodendron variety that showcases glossy bright green leaves in a unique heart shape.
+The Grazielae Philodendron is a slow-growing variety that showcases glossy bright green leaves in a unique heart shape.
 It will climb upright on its thick stem when offered support during its growth stages.

 Plant lovers should not house their Grazielae in too large a container.
 If it includes too much potting material and insufficient drainage, the soil can hold onto water, increasing the chance of root rot.